Month: October 2015

 • University of Oklahoma

 The dissent pointed out it seemed a little strange to argue that the State of Texas had decided that RE/MAX was their realtor of choice or that it’s better to be golfing than working or even playing football.
-Speaking of football, it may be well-nigh treason in the Lone Star State to endorse the University of Oklahoma given its deep rivalry with the University of Texas.
-To the dissent, special license plates display the speech of the car owners who choose them, not of Texas.2012_Texas_License_Plate
+Speaking of football, it may be well-nigh treason in the Lone Star State to endorse the University of Oklahoma given its deep rivalry3 with the University of Texas.
+To the dissent, special license plates display the speech of the car owners who choose them, not of Texas.

 The majority, however, believed that the messages on license plates are different than other speech, because putting a message on a license plate implies that the state endorses it: “[A] person who displays a message on a Texas license plate likely intends to convey to the public that the state endorsed the message.
 If not, the individual could simply display the message in question in larger letters on a bumper sticker right next to the plate.”
 Although the speech itself originates from citizens, putting it on a license plate implies that the government endorses it.